We want to help keep your pets safe this Halloween

-As Halloween creeps up on us this Sunday, FCVC believes that it is important to be a responsible pet owner.
+As Halloween creeps up on us today, FCVC believes that it is important to be a responsible pet owner.
 Here are a few important tips, from our friends at the ASPCA.

 Halloween can be the spookiest night of the year, but keeping pets safe doesn’t have to be tricky.
 The ASPCA recommends taking these simple, common sense precautions to keep your pet happy and healthy all the way to November 1.

 Stash the Treats